ManuelMastel/Trace-n-Seq/README.md

 Generate the count matrix required for downstream Seurat/SCE analysis.

 Part 2:

 This covers the full downstream processing, QC, and biological interpretation of the SMART-seq2 dataset after alignment.
-The R Markdown workflow loads the STAR-generated count matrix, performs quality control, normalization, and detection of highly variable genes, and constructs a Seurat or SingleCellExperiment object.
+The R Markdown workflow (Trace-n-Seq SMART-seq2 R Analysis) loads the STAR-generated count matrix, performs quality control, normalization, and detection of highly variable genes, and constructs a Seurat or SingleCellExperiment object.
 It then applies dimensionality reduction (PCA/UMAP), clustering, and annotation of neuronal subtypes using SingleR and curated gene signatures.
 Additional analyses include differential expression, detection of marker genes, and scoring of functional neuronal programs relevant to Trace-n-Seq.
-The final output is a fully annotated, biologically interpretable single-cell atlas of tissue-innervating neurons, presented both as an R Markdown notebook and an HTML report. sce.rds with gene counts + cell metadata
+The final output is a fully annotated, biologically interpretable single-cell atlas of tissue-innervating neurons, presented both as an R Markdown notebook and an HTML report (Trace-n-Seq SMART-seq2 R Analysis.html) sce.rds with gene counts + cell metadata